 Open containers of chemicals near the indoor air handler

 Want to pinpoint your particular problem?
 Just take a whiff and find the section below that best describes what you’re smelling.

-Not interested in learning more and want a professional to get rid of the smell ASAP?
+Not interested in learning more and want a an ac repair professional to get rid of the smell ASAP?
 Just contact us.

 The smell: A sweet, chloroform or ether-like scent

 Refrigerant is a special chemical used by your AC to absorb heat and warmth from the air inside your home.
 And if everything goes according to plan, that refrigerant travels through closed copper coils.
 But sometimes, due to wear and tear, those copper coils can crack and let out some of the refrigerant.